phillipsjackson/directed-research/weekly_progress/week_3.md

 # TODO for next week:

 - (finish research proposal)
+- Read comments on Canvas and issues on github
 - Modify the script of miin-project 1 to generate 10 (or hundreds?) of experiments replicate:
   + grid size increases
   + return simulation metrics: